 How many days are needed to see the Philippines?

-What is the best 10-day route around the Philippines?
+What is the best 10-day Philippines route?

 What is the best time of year for a 10-day route in the Philippines?